 Jesse Colford is a musician and composer who uses a variety of styles and instruments to find expression.
+Originally from North Andover, MA, he currently teaches at North Andover Music Academy and performs jazz and chamber music in the Greater Boston area.
 He holds a Bachelor of Music degree in Saxophone Performance and Composition from Boston University, summa cum laude, where he put on a junior recital and two senior recitals.
 He has studied saxophone with both Amy McGlothlin and Jennifer Bill, and composition with Rodney Lister.
-He is originally from North Andover, MA, where he participated highly in public school music and theater programs and held student leadership positions.

 Jesse believes that music should be accessible and enjoyable to the untrained listener, and that it can be a driving force for compassion and empathy in our communities.
-While receiving his training in classical theory and repertoire, he also spent time practicing and performing jazz, rock, and popular styles.
-Recently, he has also been more active in social justice issues through music.
 He performs as a singer and saxophonist in the nonprofit choir Voices 21C, which spends a week abroad every summer working with communities to encourage global empathy and understanding.
 He also visited the men’s prison in Norfolk, MA to participate in an Empowering Song class with the inmates, as part of BU’s Prison Education Program, then brought ideas from the experience into public performances in Boston.
 Jesse hopes to continue community work through music, understanding that genre can be an important element in accessing people’s hearts.